arneschmidt/ssl_and_mil_cancer_classification/README.md

     path of thepreprocessed dataset
 3. Run the experiments with efficient labeling:
     * Navigate into the base folder (cancer_classification)
-    * To reproduce the test results with the trained models, simply run:
-        * `./dataset_dependent/camelyon16/experiments/reproduce_test_results.sh`
     * To train the model use the configurations of the subfolders of ./dataset_dependent/camelyon16/experiments/ f.e.:
         * `python src/main.py -dc ./dataset_dependent/camelyon16/experiments/efficient_labeling/P_5/config.yaml`
         * CAUTION: This overrides the existing models!
+    * To test the model use the test configurations test_config.yaml, f.e.:
+        * `python src/main.py -dc ./dataset_dependent/camelyon16/experiments/efficient_labeling/P_5/config.yaml`
 4. To see the output, see below description of logging

 ## Trained Models
-The models used for the experiments can be found in the 'models' directories of the experiment subfolders:
+The trained keras h5-models of the experiments are all available and can be sent by the authors to reproduce all experiment results.
-* ./dataset_dependent/sicapv2/experiments/efficient_labeling/
-* ./dataset_dependent/sicapv2/experiments/complete_annotation/
-* ./dataset_dependent/camelyon16/experiments/efficient_labeling/

-The path to the P=5 model for the sicapv2 dataset is for example:
-* ./dataset_dependent/sicapv2/experiments/efficient_labeling/models/

-They are stored in the keras .h5 model format for the feature extractor (EfficientNetB5) and classification head seperately.
+They are ~100Mb each and too big to include them in github or the supplementary material.

 ## Experiment Logging
 * Logging is done with mlflow (https://mlflow.org/docs/latest/tracking.html), it is already installed if you followed the installation guidlines above
 * To see the experiment results, navigate into the base folder (cancer_classification).
 If you ran experiments, a mlruns folder should be present.